 In our no-wind test, the GigaPower performed well, burning just 0.5 ounces of fuel.
 Surprisingly for our testers, it matched some of the integrated canister stoves in regards to fuel burned.
 Like other small canister stoves, however, it suffers in the wind.
 Once we set it in front of the fan for the 2 - 4 mph test, the fuel efficiency dropped considerably.
 It burned .9 ounces of fuel in 15 minutes and could not bring 1 liter of water to a boil.
 Historically this has been a problem for small canister stoves, though now there are a couple of models that can do it, making it more disappointing when one can't.

 The GigaPower 2.0 is about average in the weight department compared to similar models.
 Keep in mind that it comes with a piezoelectric starter (Snow Peak says this adds 0.3 ounces), while many other models do not.
 It also packs down pretty small and comes with a small plastic case.

 Simmering is something that this stove does well.
 The valve control is sensitive at the low end, and the stove can be turned way down before sputtering out.
 Your oatmeal will be happy.

 Ease Of Use

-This is another place where the GigaPower does well.
-It has one of the longest control valve wires in the test, the MSR Windburner is about 2cm longer, so there is no problem reaching under there quickly when the pot is about to boil over.
-The pot supports are about 7mm shorter than those on the Pocket Rocket 2, but they are more sturdy and there are four.
-Plus the stove is 2.5 cm shorter so the overall effect is more stability.
+Ease of use is another area where the GigaPower does well.
+As with all small canister stoves, assembly and use are only slightly more complicated than your cooktop at home.
+This stove has a good control valve wire with a grippy rubber coating, so there is no problem reaching under there quickly when the pot is about to boil over.
+The pot supports are shorter than some but still quite sturdy, and there are four of them.
+Additionally, the stove is fairly short, achieving the overall effect of more stability.